somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 All the 7 input format types, include RGB format, will satisfy the 93% accuracy goal of the project.
 So I decided to challenge something like that can solove the low-chroma and the background texture issues above.

-The RGB input may be useful to make sure what modification affects to the issues of the training dataset.
+The RGB input may be useful to make sure what modification affects to the training issues.